 Shenglin has 20 years of programming experience with C# and ASP.NET.
 He developed a Silverlight version of COSMOS (City of Surrey Mapping Online System), and he has four years of Sencha Touch programming experience.
 He developed COSMOS Mobile and Surrey Request apps using Sencha Touch 2.
 He has one year of Ext JS 5 coding experience, using it for the new version of COSMOS.
 The Surrey Request app won an award from the Union of BC Municipalities (UBCM) in the Community Connection category.

 Subu is a Senior Product Manager at Sencha.
 He is responsible for guiding new strategies and roadmap initiatives for Sencha Test.
 Prior to joining Sencha, he held many positions in software development at various financial services organizations.
 Subu holds a Bachelor’s degree in Engineering from Sastra, India and an MBA from Cass Business School, London.

 Graphics Engineer, Sencha

 Vitaly is a Graphics Engineer at Sencha.
 Over the past two years, he has transitioned Touch Charts to a single cross-toolkit package, adding numerous features to the API, and improving interactivity and 3D charts support.
 For 10 years before joining Sencha, Vitaly was an independent developer.
 He built desktop audio software called Spider Player with a user base of 2 million people, as well as apps for BlackBerry, WebOS, and Android.

-View the SenchaCon 2016 Call for Speakers Guidelines.
-Deadline extended to August 1.
+View the SenchaCon 2016 Speaker Guidelines.
+Call for Speakers is closed.

 10 Years On, Ext JS Reinvented Again